 We all experience those occasional nights when you simply can’t fall asleep.
 Sometimes, you can blame this condition on stress.
 Other times, you can over stimulate your mind by working too hard into the night and carrying those thoughts with you to bed.
 Then again, drinking too much of any beverage, especially coffee with all of its caffeine can keep your mind alert besides body active during your extra trips to the bathroom.
-If sleeplessness happens to you more than you like, I have some suggestions that will help the problem you get more sleep.
+If sleeplessness happens to you more than you like, I have some suggestions that will help improve the problem to get more sleep.

 Try to go to bed every night at the same time instead of different hours.
 This is important to keep the body’s internal clock functioning properly.
 Just remember, the more hours you take in before midnight during this restorative period of non-REM sleep, the more it benefits brain function and creative solutions besides your overall health.